nickbauman/robotracker/README.md

 ## Running The App Locally (uses AppEngine SDK)

+Remember to check out the code from this repo first.

 This runs the server for you assuming your app engine SDK is set up.
 From within the directory where you checked out the code:

     python manage.py serve

+The output should tell you where you can visit the app in your browser.
+Most likely it will be something like `http://localhost:8080`

 ## Deploy on Google App Engine (Google Cloud Platform)

-First create an app engine app id in your [cloud console](http://cloud.google.com "Google Cloud Console")
+First create an app engine app id in your [cloud console](http://cloud.google.com "Google Cloud Console").
+Notice the app-id you choose (or is created for you) must be set in the `app.yaml` file at the top for the deploy to succeed.

 Then snapdeploy this repo:

-    python manage.py snapdeploy -A <your appid>
+    python manage.py snapdeploy -A <your appid> --ignore-unclean

+The `--ignore-unclean` flag is required because you've had to edit the `app.yaml` and you don't want to commit the changes.

 ## Vagrant and AppScale config